GSA-Forecaster: Forecasting Graph-Based Time-Dependent Data with Graph Sequence Attention: Introduction

-In order to forecast graph-based time-dependent data, conventional models such as auto-regressive integrated moving average (ARIMA) \cite{VAR} as well as more recent work like vector autoregression (VAR) \cite{VAR} and causal graph processes \cite{CausalGraphProcess} usually impose strong stationarity assumptions on the data that often do not hold \cite{DCRNN_ICLR2018, Spatio_Temporal_ICDM_2017}.
-To address the non-stationarity and highly nonlinear nature of the data, deep learning based models have been proposed~\cite{DCRNN_ICLR2018,DMVSTNET_AAAI2018,jain2016structural,STGCN_IJCAI2018,STMGCN_AAAI2019,STResNet_AAAI17,Yao_AAAI2019,Spatio_Temporal_ICDM_2017, zhang1, zhang2, zhang3, GraphWaveNet, AGCRN}.
-These models usually use recurrent neural networks (RNN), convolutional neural networks (CNN), deep belief networks (DBN), or their variants to capture temporal dependency within the data.
-However, these networks may not be capable of capturing long-range temporal dependency between data at distant time instants \cite{long_range_dependency_rnn, Transformer}.
-Recently, Forecaster \cite{Forecaster}, an attention mechanism-based deep learning model, has been proposed for capturing long-range temporal dependency within the data. \rone{The attention mechanism \cite{Transformer}, which we refer to as the \textit{standard attention mechanism} in this paper, was originally developed by the natural language processing (NLP) community and has been used by Transformer \cite{Transformer} and other alike NLP architectures \cite{Transformer,Transformer_XL,XLNet,Bert,OpenAI_Transformer, GPT3} for capturing long-range temporal dependency, resulting in significant performance improvements on NLP tasks.} Forecaster \cite{Forecaster} extends Transformer to forecast graph-based time-dependent data by embedding the graph structure of the data into its architecture to encode \rone{spatial} dependency.
-When the graph structure is unknown, Forecaster leverages the theory of Gaussian Markov random fields \cite{Gaussian_Markov_Book} to learn it.
-Forecaster has demonstrated state-of-the-art performance on predicting graph-based time-dependent data \cite{Forecaster}.
+Traditional forecasting models like auto-regressive integrated moving average (ARIMA)~\cite{VAR} and more recent methods like vector autoregression (VAR)~\cite{VAR} and causal graph processes~\cite{CausalGraphProcess} often assume data stationarity, an assumption that is frequently not valid~\cite{DCRNN_ICLR2018, Spatio_Temporal_ICDM_2017}.
+To tackle the non-stationarity and complex nature of the data, deep learning-based models have been introduced~\cite{DCRNN_ICLR2018,DMVSTNET_AAAI2018,jain2016structural,STGCN_IJCAI2018,STMGCN_AAAI2019,STResNet_AAAI17,Yao_AAAI2019,Spatio_Temporal_ICDM_2017, zhang1, zhang2, zhang3, GraphWaveNet, AGCRN}.
+These models typically employ recurrent neural networks (RNN), convolutional neural networks (CNN), deep belief networks (DBN), or their variants to grasp temporal dependencies.
+However, they may fall short in capturing long-range temporal dependencies across distant time points~\cite{long_range_dependency_rnn, Transformer}.
+To address this, the Forecaster model~\cite{Forecaster}, based on an attention mechanism, has been developed.
+Built upon the Transformer architecture, which utilizes attention to capture long-range dependencies, Forecaster extends this concept for graph-based time-dependent data.
+It incorporates the graph structure into its design to account for spatial dependencies and uses the theory of Gaussian Markov random fields~\cite{Gaussian_Markov_Book} to deduce unknown graph structures.
+Forecaster has shown state-of-the-art results in predicting graph-based time-dependent data~\cite{Forecaster}, proving its effectiveness in handling these complex datasets.